Call Us Today (610) 692-8700

 Can you afford to lose your license, face jail time, or endure a permanent criminal record?
 You need more than one lawyer or just one hope when facing dui charges and prosecution for drunk driving in Chester County or the greater Philadelphia area.
 We are a team of defense lawyers with nearly 40 years of experience fighting for justice when you are facing a DUI.
 The legal team at Ciccarelli Law Offices can help defend you against a DUI charge.
 These allegations are not to be taken lightly, and you need to take steps to protect your future.
 Our team can work to have your charges reduced or dismissed before you even appear in court.
 A West Chester DUI lawyer from Ciccarelli Law Offices will fight for you.
 Call us today at (610) 692-8700 to schedule your free consultation.

 We are proud to represent clients throughout the Greater Philadelphia area.
-We are based in West Chester, and have offices in Philadelphia, Springfield, King of Prussia, Kennett Square, Radnor, Lancaster, Malvern and Plymouth Meeting.
-We represent clients in Chester County, Delaware County, Montgomery County and Lancaster County.
+We are based in West Chester< Pennsylvania, and have local offices and serve clients in Philadelphia, Springfield, King of Prussia, Kennett Square, Radnor, Lancaster, Malvern and Plymouth Meeting, Doylestown and Reading in Suburban Philadelphia (Chester County, Delaware County, Bucks County, Montgomery County, Lancaster County) and throughout Pennsylvania.

 If you are facing a DUI charge, our attorneys can help defend you at every step of the process, including your license suspension hearing or application for a hardship license.